 A comprehensive psychological report is written by an experienced Clinical Psychologist who performed the actual IQ test.
 It provides an objective evaluation of the person’s abilities and their learning needs.
 The report thoroughly outlines the psychologist’s clinical observations, the validity of test results, the nature of the test used, the person’s overall IQ score and performance in specific sub-domains, their potential strengths and weaknesses, and recommendations for optimising learning.
 If the full educational assessment is performed additional details about the person’s reading, writing and arithmetic abilities is discussed and contracted with the IQ profile.

-The report will be finalised within 10 working days of the assessment and can be either mailed to the client or collected in person.
+The report can be either mailed to the client or collected in person.
 A copy of the original report will be kept at the practice in the event the client requires more copies in the future.
 The client can photocopy the original psychological report as many times as it is necessary or be provided a soft copy via email.

 How long does it take to do IQ testing?